 - Know how far you will ride in advance

-No Spare Tubes & Puncture Kit
+3. No Spare Tubes & Puncture Kit

-Wearing the Wrong Clothes
+4. Wearing the Wrong Clothes

-Getting caught out with too much or too little clothing can lead to overheating, severe cold, or riding miles while soaking wet.
+Getting caught with too much or too little clothing can lead to overheating, severe cold, or riding miles while soaking wet.
 Once the weather has taken hold, it is often too late to do anything.

 If you plan on climbing to altitude, expect more volatile weather.
 Descending is always colder due to sweat buildup, wind, and reduced effort.

-First and foremost, always check the weather on the day of your ride.
+First and foremost, check the weather on the day of your ride.
 Once you know the forecast, choose the appropriate layering.
 Two pro tips:

-Unadjusted Bike Settings
+5. Unadjusted Bike Settings

-Poorly Maintained Gear
+6. Poorly Maintained Gear

 Neglecting your bike by avoiding basic maintenance will increase how quickly certain parts wear out.

-- Clean and oil the chain (degreaser + bike specific oil)
+- Clean and oil the chain (degreaser + bike-specific oil)

 - Wash and dry your bike

-Overtraining or Skipping Recovery
+7. Overtraining or Skipping Recovery

-- Sleep enough (7-9 hours)
+- Sleep enough (7 to 9 hours)

 - Eat enough nutritious food and drink plenty of water